Victoria Bed & Breakfast – Gazebo B&B Inn, Vancouver Island, British Columbia, Canada

 The Butchart Gardens

 Famed for its Sunken Garden and Japanese Garden, The Butchart Gardens are wonderful to visit at any time of the year.
-We too have lovely gardens but only one gardener compared to the 50+ at Butchart Gardens!
+Allow plenty of time to view all the gardens and enjoy its special events.

 Butchart Gardens - Victoria BC attractions